For those ready to take action now

-Here are three simple things you can do today to help build racial equity and opportunities for all Rhode Islanders.
+Here are simple things you can do today to help build racial equity and opportunities for all Rhode Islanders.

 We'll be updating this page monthly, so check back for more ways you can help.
 Or simply sign up at the bottom of this page to receive our e-news.

 Ready to devote 15 minutes a day to equity?
 Try our 21-Day Equity Challenge.
 You may start when we launch on February 24, 2021 or any time after that.

 Rhode Island needs more people to advocate for issues they’re passionate about.
 Are you ready to become an advocate?

 We will be delivering our Advocacy 101 training in every city and town in Rhode Island over the next year.

 Family struggles to avoid homelessness

 The Boston Globe